egarim/SivarErp/src/Sivar.Erp.Core/plan.md

 - ✅ **Embedded test data resources (no external file dependencies)**
 - ✅ **Modern architecture with dependency injection**

+## 🎯 REMEMBER
+- ✅ **DOUBLE CHECK IF A CLASS, ENUM , INTERFACE OR SERVICE ALREADY EXIST BEFORE YOU CREATE IT**
 ---

 ## 🚀 Phase 1: Core Infrastructure (Week 1)